What to Do if you Lose your Passport, and How to Replace It

 How to Secure Your Passport

-When traveling, you want to make sure you're keeping your passport as secure as you're keeping your cash.
+When traveling, you want to be sure you're keeping your passport as secure as you're keeping your cash.
 That means no leaving it out in the hotel, no leaving it in unsecured pockets, and definitely no setting it down anywhere.

 When staying in hotels, no matter how many stars it is, make sure to keep it locked up in a safe.